LeonTrii/Playground/Calculators/README.md

 Significant-Figures: Calculator for counting significant figures in large numbers.
 View it here: https://replit.com/@LeonTrii/Significant-Figures

+Cash Register: Keep track of money while being a cashier

 Mean_Var_Std: Calculates the mean, variance, and standard deviation from an array.